Home

 Having read the above explanations, you may now be feeling anxiety about how imperfect your confessions have been, and you may even be prone to a kind of despair that you are lost and hopeless.
 Well, be not afraid; all is not lost.

 The point of this web page is not to tell you that you have to make a perfect confession.
-Paradoxically, the point of this web page is to tell you that it is OK to not know what to confess.
+Paradoxically, the point of this web page is to tell you that, right now, it is OK to not know what to confess.

 The truth is, once you understand that hidden unconscious conflicts lie at the root of your sins, you can then realize that, right now, you simply cannot know what those conflicts are.
 Therefore, right now, you have no way of knowing how to confess them.